Skip to Content

 Jamaican Fried Dumplings

-Jamaican Fried dumplings are the perfect side dish when it comes to breakfast, lunch, or dinner.
-This classic and easy recipe is perfect for any Jamaican meal.
+Jamaican fried dumplings are the perfect side dish for breakfast, lunch, or dinner.
+This classic recipe is crispy on the outside and soft, fluffy, and slightly chewy on the inside.

 Course Breakfast